Differential symmetry breaking operators. I-Genreal theory and F-method. II-Rankin-Cohen Operators for Symmetric Pairs: Symmetry breaking operators for the tensor product representations of

+By the bijection \eqref{eqn:tensorP} the first statement is reduced to Theorem \ref{thm:Jacobizero} in Appendix on the dimension of polynomial solutions to the Jacobi differential equation.

-To complete the proof, notice that the change of variable $t\mapsto \frac12(s-1)$ transforms the above equation into (\ref{eqn:JacobiDE1}). \end{proof} \begin{proof}[Proof of Theorem \ref{thm:U(n,1)}] Now we have all the necessary ingredients to apply Lemma \ref{lem:hwv}.
-The remaining part of the proof is parallel to one for Theorem \ref{thm:Sp}. \end{proof} \begin{rem} In all the three cases we have reduced a system of partial differential equations to a single ordinary differential equation in Step 4 of the F-method.
+Since the Jacobi polynomial $P^{\lambda'-1,-\lambda'-\lambda''-2a+1}_a(s)$ belongs to the right-hand side of \eqref{eqn:tensorP}, it follows from Theorem \ref{thm:FGK} (2) and Lemma \ref{lem:hwvpart2} that $D_{X\to Y,a}$ is a symmetry breaking operator.
+The last statement follows from the fact that Jacobi polynomial $P_a^{\lambda'-1,-\lambda'-\lambda''-2a+1}(t)$ is identically zero as a polynomial of $t$ if and only if the triple $(\lambda',\lambda'',a)$ satisfies \eqref{eqn:Udim}, by Theorem \ref{thm:Jacobizero} (1) in Appendix. \end{proof} \begin{rem} In all the three cases we have reduced a system of partial differential equations to a single ordinary differential equation in Step 4 of the F-method.
 The latter equation has regular singularities at $t = \pm 1$ and $\infty$.
-We describe the corresponding singularities via the map $T_a$ as below: \begin{enumerate} \item The singularities of the differential equation (\ref{eqn:JacobiDE3}) correspond to the varieties given by $\zeta_n=0$ and $Q_{n-1}(\zeta')=0$. \item The singularities of the differential equation (\ref{eqn:JacobiDE2}) correspond to the varieties given by $\zeta_{1n}=0$ and $\det \left\vert \right\vert=0$. \item The singularities of the differential equation (\ref{eqn:JacobiDE1}) correspond to the varieties given by $\zeta_1'=0$ and $\zeta_1'=\pm \zeta_1''$. \end{enumerate} \end{rem}
+We describe the corresponding singularities via the map $T_a$ as follows: \begin{enumerate} \item The singularities of the differential equation (\ref{eqn:JacobiDE3}) correspond to the varieties given by $\zeta_n=0$ and $Q_{n-1}(\zeta')=0$. \item The singularities of the differential equation (\ref{eqn:JacobiDE2}) correspond to the varieties given by $\zeta_{1n}=0$ and $\det \left\vert \right\vert=0$. \item The singularities of the differential equation (\ref{eqn:JacobiDE1}) correspond to the varieties given by $\zeta_1'=0$ and $\zeta_1'=\pm \zeta_1''$. \end{enumerate} \end{rem}